Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 2) The number of marbles

-This is something that is easily overlooked.
+For most marble fun toys, this is something that is easily overlooked.
 We can get caught up in the structure and the maze of these toys and forget that we need plenty of marbles to play with.
 Spare marbles are great for additional games and in case some get lost.
 Also, consider the type of balls and their size.
 Older toys may use basic steel balls.
 Toddler-friendly games need something much larger and safer.
 There are also traditional marbles and some glow-in-the-dark options.

 3) The visual appeal.